Haskeeb265/obsidian-vault/1 - Rough Notes/Linux Fundamentals (TryHackMe).md

 	    find -name *.txt
 	    The above command would return every file which holds the extension .txt in the end.

 9. grep: This command is used to find a specific value within a file.
 Consider a file with 100 names and you want to find the name "Haseeb".
-Instead of going thoru
+Instead of going throug